PAUSE

 Someone is threatening my child with a photo, or a stranger is grooming them

-This is happening to a lot of Australian kids — including primary-school age.
+This is happening to a lot of kids — in the US, the UK and Australia alike, including primary-school age.
 It is not your child's fault, and they are not in trouble.

 My child saw something disturbing